-While a baclofen pump (ITB therapy) can help improve your severe spasticity through medication, you play an important role in your own treatment.
+While a pump can help improve your severe spasticity through medication, you play an important role in your own treatment.

-The following guidelines will help you maximise the benefit from your baclofen pump:
+The following guidelines will help you maximise the benefit from your pump:

 Your doctor may recommend that you restrict activity for 6 to 8 weeks after your surgery.
 As you become more active, discuss your level and type of activity with your doctor.
 Follow his or her suggestions about work, sexual activity, travel, recreation, hobbies, and exercise.

 Talk with your doctor if you perform any excessive or repetitive activities that may damage your programmable pump and catheter.
 Certain activities that can increase or decrease the flow rate of your pump are also potentially dangerous.

 Tell your doctor if you plan to travel.
 If necessary, he or she will adjust your pump refills to prevent serious injury or death from a travel-related change in your treatment.

 People who live or travel at high altitudes are often exposed to lower air pressures for long periods of time.
 This continued exposure can increase the flow rate of the pump.
 If your doctor determines an increase in flow rate might pose a significant risk to you, he or she can adjust your infusion prescription accordingly.